-- 16.1 Policies GBSP2, D1 and D2 of the Welwyn Hatfield District Plan state that "the redevelopment of sites should be of a sufficiently high standard of design in terms of scale, form, siting and detailing". - 16.2 The proposal makes use of extremely long residential gardens to provide a windfall of an additional two small family dwellings within close proximity to the Town Centre.
+- 16.1 Policies GBSP2, D1 and D2 of the Welwyn Hatfield District Plan state that "the redevelopment of sites should be of a sufficiently high standard of design in terms of scale, form, siting and detailing". - 16.2 The proposal makes use of extremely long residential gardens to provide a windfall of an additional family dwelling within close proximity to the Town Centre.
 Use of garden land for new development should, of course, be regularly reviewed and kept in check, where necessary.
-However, the two semi-detached houses consented in Planning

-- Permission N6/2014/2504/FP is a material consideration for determining this application. - 16.3 The proposal will provide high quality, highly sustainable homes.
+However, the two semi-detached houses consented in Planning Permission N6/2014/2504/FP is a material consideration for determining this application. - 16.3 The proposal will provide a high quality, highly sustainable home.
 Great care has been taken with the design and detailing to ensure that the properties not only fit within the locality but enhance and contribute to that character. - 16.4 There has been no change in the relevant Planning Policy since the previous approval.
-The proposal provides two slightly smaller family homes within the borough and does so without negative impact to the neighbouring properties private amenity or surrounding area.
+The proposal provides a single family home within the borough and does so without negative impact to the neighbouring properties private amenity or surrounding area.
 Therefore, we firmly believe that this proposal improves upon the previously approved scheme.